SinghTushar20/Learn-to-Code/01-Basic Computer Science/Assembly/Readme.md

 ## Introduction

+- Assembly language is a “low-level” language and provides the basic instructional interface to the computer processor.
+- It is as close to the processor as you can get as a programmer.
-- Assembly is the essentially the human readable version of machine code
+- Assembly is the essentially the human readable version of machine code.
 - While machine code is just 1's and 0's in giant files, assembly is the text version of what those ones and zeros mean.
 - A byte operation might mean move eax ebx and so on.
 - Everything in assembly is just binary (1's and 0's) there is no concept of data type and other HLL stuff.
 - The only main difference is addresses VS data.
   - Data is stored in memory at a specific address and the address is usually represented in some hex value but to assembly this is still just a number.
   - It's how we treat the data that we're representing that makes it a character or a string or an array for us.